+(2) [subsection (2) deleted by Act 6 of 2006]

-- (2) Subject to the provisions of section 5, the Minister shall appoint the persons referred to in subsection (1) as members of the Board. - (3) The Minister may, having regard to the provisions of this section, appoint an alternate member to every member of the Board, and an alternate member so appointed shall act as member of the Board only when the member to whom he or she is alternate is for any reason absent or unable to perform his or her functions on the Board. - (4) Only members of the Board referred to in subsection (1)(a), (b), (c), (d), (e) and (f) or, when acting as contemplated in subsection (3), their respective alternates shall have the right to vote at meetings of the Board. - (5) The Minister shall appoint a voting member of the Board as vice-chairperson of the Board. - (6) The vice-chairperson shall act as chairperson of the Board whenever the chairperson is for any reason absent or unable to act as chairperson. - (7) All administrative work incidental to the performance of the functions of the Board and its committees shall be performed by staff members of the Ministry designated for that purpose by the Permanent Secretary. - (8) The Permanent Secretary may designate a staff member referred to in subsection (7) as secretary of the Board.
+- (3) The Minister may, having regard to the provisions of this section, appoint an alternate member to every member of the Board, and an alternate member so appointed shall act as member of the Board only when the member to whom he or she is alternate is for any reason absent or unable to perform his or her functions on the Board. - (4) The members of the Board referred to in subsection (1)(c), (d), (e) and (f) shall not have the right to vote at meetings of the Board.